binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

     # -w <ouput file path>
     # -m <minimum word length to record>
     cewl -d 5 -m 3 -w ~/cewl-wordlist.txt <target url>
+    # If you go deep, it can take a very long time.

 Now what you can do with the wordlist produced is augment it with the likes of [crunch](#people-identify-risks-weak-password-strategies-password-profiling-crunch) to add some extra characters that people often add or even [cupp](#people-identify-risks-weak-password-strategies-password-profiling-cupp) to make the passwords a bit more personal.